Login

 What Are Lower Thirds?

 If you don’t have a background in video, you might not have heard of lower thirds before.
-But you’ll definitely have seen them.
+But you’ll have seen them.

 Before you start editing lower thirds into your videos, however, there are a few things you need to know.